pvandervelde/mindvortex/src/posts/2100-01-11-Robotics-making-urdf-models.md

 * Always have a foot print frame with nothing in it
   * You don't get to define the location of the top level frame (during use it gets anchored by the odom / map)

+- Can use meshes on the visual geometry to make the robot look good
+  - But generally we keep the collision and inertia geometry simple

+- Other parts of the geometry include ROS control nodes etc.

+- Materials and colours